Need more information about Shabbat? Check out our Shabbat Made Easy Guide

-NOW, let’s answer some questions you may have about how to do Shabbat…
+NOW, let’s answer some questions you may have about how to host and do a Shabbat dinner.

 Does the bread have to be challah?
 I don’t have time to bake/can’t eat bread/don’t live in an area that I can easily buy it. – The blessing over the bread that we say on Shabbat does not specify what kind of bread, just simply, “bread from the earth.”
 This can be challah, white bread, gluten free bread, and everything else in between.
 Challah can be fun to make, so if you ever do have the time and inclination, give it a go!

 Does the wine have to be kosher? – Nope!
 The wine can even be grape juice.

 Can a Kiddish cup be any glass? – Absolutely!
 Many people use a kiddish cup because it has been passed down in their family or they received one as a gift.
 It is another way to make your Shabbat dinner special and beautiful.
 However, it is certainly not necessary to celebrate Shabbat.
 There are many ways to make Shabbat dinner special and beautiful even if you use a Solo cup!